rmbharris/Manuscript/Manuscript.md

 # Authors
 Ziliang Tan (1,2), Tom Remenyi (1,3), Peter Love (1,3), Stuart Corney (1), Rebecca Harris (3)

- 1 Intitute for Marine and Antarctic Studies, University of Tasmania, Castray Esplanade, Hobart, Tasmania 7000, Australia 2 College of Oceanic and Atmospheric Science, Ocean University of China, 238 Songling Rd, Qingdao, Shangdong, China 3 Spatial Science, University of Tasmania
+ 1 Institute for Marine and Antarctic Studies, University of Tasmania, Castray Esplanade, Hobart, Tasmania 7000, Australia 2 College of Oceanic and Atmospheric Science, Ocean University of China, 238 Songling Rd, Qingdao, Shangdong, China 3 Discipline of Geography & Spatial Sciences, University of Tasmania

 # Abstract
 We assess the characteristics of soil moisture across the island of Tasmania in both a reanalyssi product (The Bureau of Meteorology Atmospheric high-resolution Regional Reanalysis (BARRA)) and an ensemble of simulations from a free-running regional climaye model (The CSIRO Conformal Cubic Atmospheric model (CCAM)).
 The analysis was undertaken over the period 2007-2014 for BARRA and 1961-2100 for CCAM.
 We compare soil moisture against related variables (precipitation, temperature and evaporation) to understand the impact of different land surface models within both CCAM and BARRA on their representation of soil moisture.
 Assuming BARRA is truth we then evaluate the performance of CCAM.
 We find CCAM and BARRA behave similarly in the surface layers, but exhibit different behaviour in the bottom layers.
 CCAM has high correlation with BARRA in the west of Tasmania where a strong seaosnal cycle in rainfall exists, but the correlation is lower in the east where rainfall is more sporadic.
 We explore the seasonal variation of soil moisture in CCAM, how it has been changed ni the past few decades and how it is projected to change in the future.
 Given the favourable comparise between BARRA and CCAM for the current climate the projected future changes across Tasmania are plausible, especially in western Tasmania.
 Soil moisture is projected to decrease rapidly in this region, with an amplification of trends already observed in the current period in comparison historical conditions.